Mike Glennon: New York Giants

 On March 19, 2021, Glennon signed a one-year, $1.35 million contract with the New York Giants.
-In Week 13 against the Miami Dolphins Glennon got his first start of the season due to Daniel Jones being injured, Glennon completed 23 of 44 passes for 187 yards and one interception in the 20–9 loss.
+In Week 13 against the Dolphins, Glennon got his first start of the season due to Daniel Jones being injured.
+Glennon completed 23 of 44 passes for 187 yards and one interception in the 20–9 loss.
 In Week 14 against the Los Angeles Chargers, Glennon scored the first rushing touchdown of his career.
 Glennon missed the final game of the season due to a wrist injury.

 Miami Dolphins

 On January 4, 2023, the Miami Dolphins signed Glennon to their practice squad.
-He was elevated to the Dolphins' active roster for the team's week 18 game against the New York Jets on January 8, 2023, His practice squad contract with the team expired after the season on January 15, 2023.
+He was elevated to the Dolphins' active roster for the team's week 18 game against the New York Jets on January 8 to backup rookie Skylar Thompson after both starter Tua Tagovailoa and backup quarterback Teddy Bridgewater dealing with injuries.
+His practice squad contract with the team expired after the season on January 15, 2023.

+In May 2023, Glennon retired from football and became a real estate broker.

 NFL career statistics

 Personal life

 Glennon has an older brother and sister, Sean and Katie.
 Sean was a quarterback for the Virginia Tech Hokies from 2004 to 2008.
 Glennon completed his academic tenure at NC State with two degrees: a bachelor's degree in Business Management and a Master of Arts in Liberal Studies, graduating on December 14, 2012.
 His GPA in the MALS program, which had an emphasis in leadership and sports management, was in the 3.8 range on a 4.0 scale.
 The curriculum included classes in financial management of corporations and investments and portfolio management.

+Glennon currently works as a real estate broker.